JuliaArrays/BlockArrays.jl/README.md

 Secondly, it also implements two different type of block arrays that follow the `AbstractBlockArray` interface.
 The type `BlockArray` stores each block contiguously while the type `PseudoBlockArray` stores the full matrix contiguously.
 This means that `BlockArray` supports fast non copying extraction and insertion of blocks while `PseudoBlockArray` supports fast access to the full matrix to use in in for example a linear solver.

-**Note:** Currently, a quite new build of julia master is needed to use this package.

 ## Documentation

 Documentation is built automatically with help from MkDocs on Travis CI and hosted by GitHub Pages.